nesvet/timeline/README.md

-# Store values in a time-based map
+# Store values in a day-based map

 ## Installation